• Fri. Apr 18th, 2025

 THE SETTLEMENT OF MARION

-The settlement of Marion was part of an important kingdom in ancient Cyprus and played a significant role in moulding the island’s political and cultural direction at the time.
-Amongst other artefacts, unearthed coins dating from the 5th century depict two Greek kings known as Stasikos and Timoharis of Marion.
-The economy of Marion was chiefly based on agriculture, trade, artisanship and the exportation of copper from the mines nearby.
-Marion’s easy access to both the mines and the natural harbour put it at the centre of this industry and ensured its prosperity for many years.
+The settlement of Marion eventually became an important city-kingdom in ancient Cyprus.
+It played a significant role in moulding the island’s political and cultural direction at the time.
+Amongst other artefacts two coins dating from the 5th century were unearthed.
+These coins depict two Greek kings who were known as Stasikos and Timoharis of Marion.
+The economy of Marion was chiefly based on agriculture and the exportation of copper from nearby mines.
+Marion’s easy access to both the mines and the natural harbour put it at the centre of the copper mining industry at the time, ensuring its prosperity for several years.

 The Ruins Of Marion